cdhassell/freeseat4wp/README.md

 I want to express my thanks to Maxime for creating Freeseat as it has been a very useful program.
 All hail Maxime!  :-)

+This is a development release for public comment and testing purposes.
+It is not fully tested and should *not* be used in production.

 <h3>INSTALLATION</h3>